cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************************************************
-Preparing Your Data: Reformatting, Trimming and More...
+Preparing Your Data: Reformatting, Trimming And More...
 *******************************************************
 .. important:: T-Coffee tools/modes are called using different flags...the general syntax is quite simple and also allows some flexibility.
 For instance you can give your input file to T-Coffee either without any flag (T-Coffee recognizes the format most of the time), or use **-in** or **-seq** (for unaligned sequences) or **-aln** (for aligned sequences); in some cases, the flag is mandatory, such as **-infile**, don't worry it will be specified in this manual.
 When multiple input files are given, flags are mandatory (**-in/-in2**, **-al1/-al2**, etc...).
 Usually, options are indicated via the symbol "=" (i.e **-output=html**) but it is not mandatory, it's just recommended.
 If you use a correct/strict flag usage, T-Coffee will always work fine, but you have some degrees of freedom ;-).